SinfulHymn/Atheletes-Activity/docs/PRD.md

 Use this area to explain what problem your app is solving, and who are the people who have this problem.

+Athelets today do not have a centralized site to view their Atheletic activities from runs, cycling and swimming.
+Today Atheletes depend on their phones and various activity tracking apps such as Strava, Nike - Run Club, Asics - RunKeeper, UnderArmor - Map my Run,

 ## User Stories

 List of stories users should experience when using your application.